geeksforsocialchange/.github/profile/README.md

 You can find out more about how to get involved on our [WIP community website](https://www.gfsc.community/)

-The easiest way to get involved though is through our [discord server](http://discord.gfsc.studio)!
+The easiest way to get involved though is on our [Discord server](http://discord.gfsc.studio)!

+Full organisational intro coming soon!

 <!--

 **Here are some ideas to get you started:**